image description

 What is ETRM?

 Energy trading risk management (ETRM) is an enterprise software solution that enables the management of energy commodities’ physical and financial trading.
 You may have heard of CTRM as well.
-The difference with Commodity Trading and Risk Management (CTRM) software is that the latter includes all kinds of commodities, not limited to energy-related ones.
-For example, metals, agriculture and ‘softs’ such as cotton.
-Therefore, the differences lies in the scope of traded commodities.
+The difference with Commodity Trading and Risk Management (CTRM) software is that the latter includes all kinds of commodities, not limited to energy, such as metals, agriculture and ‘even cotton.
+The differences lie in the scope of traded commodities.

 Who uses ETRM system?

-ETRM systems have been traditionally used by large trading houses and utilities managing a plethora of energy commodities, primarily natural gas, LNG, oil, crude oil, refined products and electricity.
-They have been so popular in that sector because they facilitate hundreds of transactions and deals daily, which is in line with the primary business model of trading houses, for example.
+ETRM systems are traditionally used by large trading houses and utilities managing a plethora of energy commodities, primarily natural gas, LNG, oil, crude oil, refined products and electricity.
+They have been popular in that sector because they facilitate hundreds of transactions and deals daily, which is in line with the primary business model of trading houses.

 Is there an ETRM for renewables?

-In addition, to construct high-performing portfolios and take full advantage of diversification benefits, investors need to adopt a portfolio view and understand how the unique risks of renewables correlate – as in, measure the degree to which one risk moves with respect to another.
-Correlation benefits could provide natural risk hedging and increase secure revenues without increasing the risks.
-But only if an investor is able to identify the hidden value their portfolio has.
+• In order to benefit from diversification effects, investors are looking to adopt a portfolio view and understand how risks correlate – i.e., measure the degree to which one risk moves with respect to another.
+Correlation benefits could provide natural risk hedging and increase revenue certainty without onboarding more risk.
+But only if such hidden value is identified.

 The PexaOS